csswizardry/csswizardry.github.com/_posts/2024-08-19-cache-grab-how-much-are-you-leaving-on-the-table.md

 probably the easiest and fastest.

 <small><strong>N.B.</strong> As with all CrUX data, this only applies to hard
-navigations—SPAs are not very well represented in the report.</small>
+navigations — SPAs are not very well represented in the report.</small>

 ## Insights

 We can infer a lot from the data.
-Some of it is pretty matter-of-fact whereas other aspects depend a little on how you view them—you’d probably want to cross-reference a few statistics with other analytics tools to check whether an inefficiency has been highlighted.
+Some of it is pretty matter-of-fact whereas other aspects depend a little on how you view them — you’d probably want to cross-reference a few statistics with other analytics tools to check whether an inefficiency has been highlighted.
 Let’s take a look at the BBC as an example.